-Also known as Australian Combtooth Blenny, Coral Blennies, Pale-spotted Coral Blenny, Reef Blennies, Rock Blennies.
+Also known as Australian Combtooth Blenny, Coral Blenny, Pale-spotted Coral Blenny, Reef Blenny, Rock Blenny.

-Found singly or pairs peeping out of crevices and holes over shallow lagoons and outer reef slopes rich in algae growth.
+Found singly or in pairs, peeping out of crevices and holes, over shallow lagoons and outer reef slopes, rich in algae growth.

 They feed on algae.

 Combtooth Blennies are the largest family of blennies, found in both tropical and subtropical waters and freshwater habitats, as the name suggests they have comb like teeth lining their jaws.

 Reef and rock blennies are usually territorial and have their own areas of rock pools which they skip and jump over, scraping algae from the surface of dead corals.
 Some male Blennies have small harems of arguing females.

 Males and females often have different colouring and features. (edit) Ref: https://www.fishbase.se/summary/13756